Praveenstein/mkdocs-material-documentation/docs/Project Knowledge/KPI Calculations (CMTI).md

     This refers to the status of the program that is loaded in memory (if nothing is loaded, then a default value such as 0 might be returned).
 For example a number of 3 from the machine might denote that the program is started and a value of 1 might mean the program got over.
 In most of the cases in the machine, we might have to do some trail experiments to see what those numbers represent.

 3. Machine Status:
     This refers to the staus of machine, which could (mostly) take one of the values: `PRODUCTION`, `IDLE`, `OFF`, or something similar to that.
 This parameter could sometime be retrieved as raw data, or it might be takes as a derived information from the operating mode and program status.
 This data is important to understand how much the machine was utilized.
+When this information is not available directly when get it as follows:

+        1. If operating mode is ``auto`` && program status is ``start`` (or anything similar) then the machine is in ``PRODUCTION``
+        2. If any other combination if operation mode and program status then the machine is in ``IDLE`` status.
+        3. If no data is coming the machine is in ``OFF`` status.

 4. Program Name:
     This represents the program name that is being currently executed by the machine.
 This is an important information to find details such as idle cycle time for a given program, which in turn will be used to find the performace and oee metrics.